Frequently Asked Questions

 Are your amplifiers hand wired?

 All the valve and power supply circuitry is hand wired using robust 3mm FR4 board with turrets and eyelets.
 Double sided FR4 PCBs are used for the reverb and for the variable headroom circuitry as they are more suited to the technology being used.

 Is hand wired better than PCB?

 Printed circuit boards are the norm when mass producing an amplifier where lowest cost is the primary concern.
+Tonally speaking there is no reason that a well designed PCB based amplifier cannot sound as good as an equivalent hand-wired version.
 However when panel mounted electro-mechanical components such as potentiometers, switches and jack sockets are PCB mounted there can be issues with reliability as the components and solder joints may be subject to excess stress leading them to fail.
 When PCBs are repaired it is very easy for more damage to be done as pads and tracks may lift.
 PCB mounted valve sockets are a cause of many problems.
-For example high temperatures over long periods can cause the PCB itself to bow and cause damage to other components.
+For example high temperatures over long periods can cause the PCB itself to warp and cause damage to other components.
 Or a valve failure may produce enough heat to burn the PCB material itself.
 Hand wiring has many advantages for the bespoke amp builder.
 Firstly it provides the absolute best in reliability and repair-ability.
 It also provides a very efficient way to design and build a bespoke amplifier and also to modify and tweak the design at a later date without any damage.
 Keeping potentiometers, switches, jack sockets and valves sockets mounted directly to the chassis and wired to the boards eliminates many of the reliability issues that plague mass produced amplifiers.